observ33r/object-equals/README.md

 </details>

 > [!NOTE]
-> This table reflects web-safe performance and excludes `node.isDeepStrictEqual` for fairness.
-Node's implementation uses internal optimizations (e.g., `Buffer.compare`) that are not available in browser runtimes and would distort the comparison.
+> This table reflects `web-safe` operation and for fairness, excludes `node.isDeepStrictEqual`, which is not available in browser runtimes and would distort the comparison. `object-equals` also leverages `Buffer.compare` internally when is available, but gracefully falls back to cross-platform logic in web to ensure consistent and deterministic results.

 ### Data View